v1noid/de-env/README.md

 # de-env

 A simple and efficient environment variable parser that generates TypeScript/JavaScript files from your `.env` files.
-It automatically detects your project type (Node.js, Vite, or Bun) and generates the appropriate environment variable access code.

 ## What it does